codybloemhard/incodoc/README.md

 Ordered lists with alphabetic ordering or Roman numerals.
 List may implement folding.

+#### Code blocks

+Code blocks can be rendered with the consumers preferences.
+Colours and fonts are even more important and personal when reading code.
+Renderers could allow consumers to the run the code in the document.
+The results of the code can be inserted into the document.
+The consumer can open the code directly in their favourite editor without copying and pasting it.

 #### Table of contents

 The consumer may wish to summon a table of contents or have it inserted at the desired place in the document.
+If this was an incodoc document or if this markdown was rendered through incodoc, you would only see the table of contents if you had it enabled it or if you summoned it.

 #### Heuristics and statistics